-In July 2005, the Income Tax Authorities issued a notice of a deduction assessment for the years 2001- 2004 to the Company.
-The amount claimed under these assessments totaled NIS 34 million, and primarily relates to certain benefits granted to employees in the Company's stores.
+In July 2005, the Income Tax Authority issued a notice of assessments of tax withholding for the years 2001- 2004 to the Company.
+The amount claimed under these assessments totaled NIS 34 million, and primarily relates to certain benefits granted to employees in the Company's supermarket branches.
 In November 2005, several senior employees were questioned under warning, with respect to these benefits.
-Following these assessments and after the rejection of the Company's position on the matter, the Income Tax Authorities issued deduction assessment orders for the years 2001- 2004 in the amount of approximately NIS 44 million to the Company.
-The Company filed appeals with the District Court contesting these assessment orders which are still pending.
-During 2011 the Company received deduction assessments for the years 2005-2008 with NIS 32 million claim, that is based on the Income Tax Authorities stand on the issues under dispute, as well as National Insurance assessments that are based on the Tax Authorities assessments above, which require additional payments of NIS 27.5 million for years 2001-2004.
-The Company is in a negotiation with the Tax Authorities and the national Insurance in order to settle the dispute.
-In the opinion of the Company and its advisors, the provisions included in the Company financial statements are sufficient to cover the potential liabilities.
+Following these assessments and after the rejection of the Company's position on the matter, the Income Tax Authority issued to the Company assessment orders for the years 2001- 2004 in the amount of approximately NIS 44 million.
+The Company filed appeals with the District Court contesting these assessment orders which as of the date of this Annual Report are still pending.
+During 2011, the Company received deduction assessment for the years 2005-2008 and the amount claimed under this assessment totaled NIS 32 million.

-In July 2007, the Israeli Tax Authorities issued Value Added Tax assessments for the years 2001- 2006 in the amount of approximately NIS 22 million in connection with the foregoing deduction assessments to the Company.
-The Israeli Tax Authorities did not accept most of the Company's assertions, although they agreed to deduct the total amount to NIS 16.3 million.
-The Company filed an appeal with the District Court on February 2009, which as of the filing of this Annual Report is still pending.
-The Company is in a negotiation with the tax authorities in order to settle the dispute.
-In the opinion of the Company and its advisors, the provisions included in the Company financial statements are sufficient to cover the potential liabilities.
+In July 2007, the Israeli Tax Authority issued to the Company Value Added Tax assessments for the years 2002- 2006 in the amounts of approximately NIS 22 million in connection with the subject matter of the foregoing deduction assessments.
+The Israeli Tax Authority did not accept most of the Company's position, although it agreed to deduct the total amount to approximately NIS 16.3 million.
+In February 2009, the Company filed an appeal with the District Court.
+Following negotiations held between the Company and the Israeli Tax Authorities, a settlement agreement was approved by the court in November 2012, in terms of which the Company agreed to pay NIS 21 million.
+In January 2013 the Company signed an agreement with the Income Tax Authority regarding deduction assessments for the years 2005-2008.